KaiRu-0/useless_project_temp/README.md

 # Diagrams
 ![image](https://github.com/user-attachments/assets/8a098617-4f8f-4df9-bed4-06f33d1ac964)

 The diagram explains how the different parts of the program are connected and the lines of communication between them

 ### Project Demo
 # Additional Demos
 Just run the program and see the results :D

+#### Important Note 📝
+> 🚨 **Attention Future CrackRoom Enthusiasts!**
+> To run CrackRoom properly, you'll need an actual Google Cloud API key for Google Classroom, which you can obtain from the *legendary* [Google Cloud Console](https://console.cloud.google.com/).
+Our backend cannot be hosted yet because we lack the financial resources (any angel investors out there?), and the user tokens have a habit of expiring.
+So, every now and then, you’ll have to log in again.
+> **TL;DR:** To get the *full, exhilarating* CrackRoom experience, please run it locally with your own Google Cloud and Gemini API keys.
+Thank you for your patience :) 😅

 Made with ❤️ at TinkerHub Useless Projects